rectorphp/getrector-com/packages/blog/data/_posts/2020/2020-11-30-smooth-upgrade-to-php-8-in-diffs.md

 ### Smooth Upgrade?

-The goal of this tutorial is to prepare your for expected required steps, so the upgrade will require the least effort possible.
-Follow the guide and get to PHP 8 like a walk in the park.
+This tutorial aims to prepare you for the expected required steps so that the upgrade will require the least effort possible.
+Follow the guide and get to PHP 8 like **a walk in the park**.

-## What will Rector handle for You?
+## What Rector handles for You?

 ### 1. From `switch()` to `match()`